May 18, 2022 CG Writing Lessons 9-12, CG Writing Lessons K-5, CG Writing Lessons 6-8, ELA K-5, ELA 6-8, ELA 9-12, Core Grammar

 - Reflect On Your Writing

-With the writing activity included in my Persuasive Writing Kit, students will practice writing effective persuasive paragraphs.
+With this writing activity, students will practice writing effective persuasive paragraphs.
 The worksheet includes tips for writing effective persuasive paragraphs as well as instructions and space for completing the activity.

 My kit also includes a colorful poster you can display in the room.
 Using the anagram PERSUADE, teachers and students can easily remember the elements of a persuasive essay.